adysec/adysec/README.md

 ### Hi there!
 I'm AdySec👋

 - 🔭 I like to explore new technologies and develop software solutions and security research.
-- 🌱 I’m currently learning Rust and security research.
+- 🌱 I’m currently learning Rust and Python.
 - 🤔 My website: https://adysec.com

 ### 🛠 &nbsp;Tech Stack